Polyphony: The call of Bengal, the idea of Bengal

 (including Beat Generation poets like Allen Ginsberg).

-Using a judicious mix of non-fiction/fiction techniques,
+mix of non-fiction/fiction techniques,

-Chowdhury lays before us an extraordinary story of our time
+Chowdhury lays before us an

 that has largely gone unmapped.
-This is an urgent and
+This is

 important book written with intelligence and lucidity.